mygirl8893/crown-masternode-tool/README.md

 This action can be carried out using the *Crown Core* reference software client.
 As can be expected, this requires sending 10000 Crown to an address controlled by the *Crown Core* wallet.
 In view of the amount of malware distributed over the Internet, you do not have to be paranoid to conclude that keeping large amounts of funds in a software wallet is not the most secure option.
 For these reasons, it is highly recommended to use a **hardware wallet** for this purpose.

-# Crown Masternode Tool

-The main purpose of the application is to give masternode operators (MNOs) the ability to send the `start masternode` command through an easy to use a graphical user interface if the masternode collateral is controlled by a hardware wallet such as Trezor, KeepKey or Ledger.

-## Feature list

-* Sending the `start masternode` command if the collateral is controlled by a hardware wallet
-* Transferring masternode earnings safely, without touching the 10000 Crown funding transaction
-* Signing messages with a hardware wallet
-* Voting on proposals
-* Initialization/recovery of hardware wallets seeds
-* Updating of hardware wallets firmware (Trezor/KeepKey)
-* Support for Crown Testnet

-## Supported hardware wallets

-- [x] Trezor (model One and T)

 # Configuration

 ## Setting up the hardware wallet type